- Blue Grotto

 Day 1 UK to Malta to Marsalforn Bay, Gozo

-Fly to Malta and transfer to Gozo by coach and ferry (27 miles, one hour and 30 minutes).
+Fly to Malta and transfer to Gozo by coach and ferry (27 miles, two hours and 30 minutes).

 Stay three nights at the 4-star Hotel Calypso (4Q) in Marsalforn Bay on a half board basis with one alcoholic or non-alcoholic drink included with dinner.
 The rest of the day is free to spend at leisure.
 Look forward to a welcome drink this evening.
 D

 Day 2 Victoria